samhaygood05/ultimate-chess-builder/README.md

  A fully customizable chess board builder

  ## Features
- - Create a chess board out of any arbitrary arrangement of tiles, even non-rectangular arrangements
+ - Create a chess board out of any arbitrary arrangement of square or hexagonal tiles
  - Create custom pieces with their own movement rules
  - Supports any number of players
  - Pieces can be on multiple teams at once